alxhoff/Odroid-UX3-Syslogger/README.md

 -nb           Do not trace binder {binder_transaction, cpu_idle, sched_switch}
 -nogl         Do not trace OpenGL {sys_logger:opengl_frame}
--i            Syslogger logging interval, default = 5ms
+-i            Syslogger logging interval, default = 5ms -r            Record straight to a trace.dat

 Finish
--nr           Do not generate ftrace report (trace.report)
+-r            Must be given if recording was specified during setup -nr           Do not generate ftrace report (trace.report)
 ```
+There are two modes of executing `trace-cmd`.
+Either `trace-cmd` executes using [`trace-cmd-start`](https://linux.die.net/man/1/trace-cmd-start) or using [`trace-cmd-record`](https://linux.die.net/man/1/trace-cmd-record).
+Standard execution (using start) means that once ftrace's ring buffer is full events will start being dropped.
+In practise this means that traces over about 1-5 seconds will start to drop large quantities of trace data. `record` spawns worker threads that pipe the ring buffer into temp files, at a given interval.
+This means that your trace "buffer" is only limited by the storage capactity of your system.
+This is the prefered method of tracing and to do so you must provide the `-r` option during `setup` and `finish`.

 ## Converting trace data (trace.dat)

 To convert the binary trace data to usable data the script [trace_conv.py](trace_conv/trace_conv.py) can be used, similarly the [trace-cmd](trace_conv/trace-cmd) binary can be used directly from python to parse `.dat` files.
 See [here](https://github.com/alxhoff/BrezeFlow/blob/dc9b6bf8c64ce2d6e1f0e10d5ca02220d1a3f35d/TraceCMDParser.py#L69).